e271828e/Flight.jl/docs/notes/design/framework_spec.md

    an immutable snapshot; readers observe it without coordinating with the loop (§12.2).
 4. **Control:** pause/pace/stop on a separate few-word atomic surface (§12.6).
-5. **Task topology:** one loop task, one task per attached device (the GUI's on the main thread — CImGui's constraint), start gate and shutdown protocol as today.
+5. **Task topology:** one loop task, plus one task per rostered device, spawned **per run** (the GUI's on the main thread — CImGui's constraint):
+   `run!` spawns one task per roster entry after device `init!`, a mid-run `attach!` spawns immediately, and §12.9 joins them all at every stop (§12.11).
+Spawn-inside-`run!` *is* the start gate — a task exists only once the run it serves exists — and any first-boundary synchronization a device needs is §12.8's counter-plus-condition predicate wait, never an `Event` latch: FlightCore's `io_start` gate is the once-per-run version of exactly the race §12.8 rejects, and inheriting it would re-import that race for §12.11's re-run cycle.

 Two rules bind the implementation: